cosmos/cosmos-sdk/docs/concepts/using-the-sdk/simulation.md

 The simulation app has different commands, each of which tests a different failure type:

-- `FullAppSimulation`: General simulation mode.
-Runs the chain and the specified operations for a given number of blocks.
-Tests that there're no `panics` on the simulation.
-- `AppStateDeterminism`: Checks that all the nodes return the same values, in the same order.
 - `AppImportExport`: The simulator exports the initial app state and then it creates a new app with the exported `genesis.json` as an input, checking for inconsistencies between the stores.
 - `AppSimulationAfterImport`: Queues two simulations together.
 The first one provides the app state (_i.e_ genesis) to the second.
 Useful to test software upgrades or hard-forks from a live chain.
+- `AppStateDeterminism`: Checks that all the nodes return the same values, in the same order.
-- `BenchmarkInvariants`: An invariant checks for differences between the values that are on the store and the passive tracker.
+- `BenchmarkInvariants`: Analyses the performance of running all the modules' invariants (_i.e_ secuentially runs a [benchmark](https://golang.org/pkg/testing/#hdr-Benchmarks) test).
+An invariant checks for differences between the values that are on the store and the passive tracker.
 Eg: total coins held by accounts vs total supply tracker.
+- `FullAppSimulation`: General simulation mode.
+Runs the chain and the specified operations for a given number of blocks.
+Tests that there're no `panics` on the simulation.
+It does also run invariant checks on every `Period` but they are not benchmarked.

 Each simulation must receive a set of inputs (_i.e_ flags) such as the number of blocks that the simulation is run, seed, block size, etc.
 Check the full list of flags [here](https://github.com/cosmos/cosmos-sdk/blob/adf6ddd4a807c8363e33083a3281f6a5e112ab89/simapp/sim_test.go#L34-L50).